Genital Herpes Symptoms

 Patients often describe the feeling of a cold or flu coming on as their body attempts to fight back the virus.
 After several outbreaks, many individuals become confident at identifying these symptoms and are able to take medication during the period which it is most effective.

-"80% of carriers transmit herpes without knowing it"
+"80% of carriers transmit herpes without knowing it because they are not actively treating the virus with suppressive antiviral medication"

 What Causes A Genital Herpes Outbreak?